Our Favorite Videos About Brewing & Beer

 MALT

-These grains are harvested, malted, and then kilned.
-Its sole purpose is to provide simple sugars for the yeast to consume in fermentation, though it also adds color and body to the beer.
+Malt's sole purpose is to provide simple sugars for the yeast to ferment into alcohol.
+It also imparts color and body.

-The malted grains are then toasted in a kiln.
-Think of it like roasting coffee.
-The longer the grain is toasted, the darker it becomes and the deeper the color and flavor.
+Malt comes from grains that are harvested and then soaked, causing the grain to start to germinate (sprout).
+Shortly after starting to germinate, the germination is stopped short.
+The barely sprouted grain is then dried, creating a basic malt.
+This malt is then toasted in a kiln, like roasting coffee.
+The longer the grain is toasted, the darker it becomes and the deeper the color and flavor of the beer.
 Like coffee, malt has a "toast" scale (Lovibond), which tells you the color it will give the beer and the amount of residual sugar in the malt.

 Changing the malt will change the color, taste, and amount of alcohol in your beer.